Highland Hundred kick starts Tigers fall camp

 MEMPHIS, Tenn. – Memphis Tigers booster club the “Highland Hundred” hosted the official kick-off for the Tigers fall camp, which will start later this week.

-Tigers head coach Ryan Silver and several other players expressed their excitement with this annual event.
+Tigers head coach Ryan Silver and several other players expressed their excitement about this annual event.

 For several of the newcomers to the Tigers Program, it was a great experience to meet some Memphis fans who will cheer them on this season.